 Notably, PayPal owns the popular social media payment solution Venmo.
 Statista estimates Venmo’s payment volume grew from $6.8 billion in 1st Quarter 2017 to $12 billion in 1st Quarter 2018 to $21 billion in 1st Quarter 2019.
 Notably, PayPal is participating in Project Libra, Facebook’s cryptocurrency initiative.

-As social media grows it will use more and more cloud.
+As social media grows, it will use more and more cloud infrastructure.
 Significantly both social media providers and apps that operate through social media use the cloud.
 Another strategy is to invest in smartphone manufacturers like Apple (NASDAQ: AAPL), Samsung (OTCMKTS: SSNLF), and Alphabet (NASDAQ: GOOGL).

 Solar power has become of the fastest growing industries around.
 The United States Department of Energy estimates the amount of electricity generated by solar in the USA grew from 1.2 gigawatts in 2008 to 30 gigawatts (GW) in 2018.
 A gigawatt is one billion watts of electricity.

 Moreover, solar power costs are dropping dramatically.
 The average cost of a photovoltaic (PV) solar electricity panel fell by 50% between 2008 and 2018, the US Department of Energy calculates.
 Thus, solar panel prices in 2019 were half what they were a decade earlier.

 Under those circumstances, solar electricity is economically competitive with other sources of electricity in several American states.
 In fact, there were 725 solar PV plants in California alone in July 2019, the State of California estimates.
 California’s solar PV plants now generate 441 megawatts (MW) or 441 million watts of electricity a year.